ichortower/HatMouseLacey/docs/README.md

 children when married to the farmer.
 If false, she can become pregnant with a male farmer.
-* `RecolorPalette`: one of `Auto`, `Vanilla`, `Earthy`, `VPR`, `Starblue`, or `Wittily`. (default Auto).
+* `RecolorPalette`: one of `Auto`, `Vanilla`, `Earthy`, `VPR`, `Starblue`, or `Wittily` (default Auto).
 If set to Auto, this mod will attempt to detect which recolor mod you are using and match it.
 If you get the wrong result, you can manually set it to the desired value.
 * `InteriorPalette`: one of `Auto`, `Vanilla`, `Earthy`, `VPR`, or `Starblue` (default Auto).
 This is just like RecolorPalette, but attempts to detect and match enabled interior recolors.
 (Wittily does not recolor interiors, so it is not listed as an option)
+* `MatchRetexture`: one of `Auto`, `Vanilla`, `WaybackPT`, `ElleTown`, `YriYellog`, or `FlowerValley` (default Auto).
+This is like RecolorPalette, but it matches active building retextures that apply to the mouse house.
+As with the others, set manually if Auto does not detect your situation.\
+Please note that the matching for Yri's Yellog will only be automatically detected (and will only look good) if that mod's config.json has `HatMouseHouseRestored` set to "true".

 **These config settings will be read from the HatMouseLacey_Core mod's config.json.** The Core mod will appear in the Generic Mod Config Menu, if you